jmcarpenter2/parfit/README.md

 # parfit
-A package for parallelizing the fit and flexibly scoring of sklearn machine learning models, with optional plotting routines.
+A package for parallelizing the fit and flexibly scoring of sklearn machine learning models, with visualization routines.

 Installation:
 ```